WeichenLi1223/weichenli/_pages/about.md

 📝 Teaching
 ======
 I supervise Master projects and theses.
 Please contact me if you are interested in the following topics:
-1. Playing text-based adventure games using offline Reinforcement Learning: This topic aims to train a single agent using collected game trajectories, instead of training a separate agent for each individual game with online data collection.
-2. Language understanding: This topic aims to explain an agent's decision-making process by investigating why it chooses a particular action a1 over a2 in a specific state and its ability to learn from semantic information.
-3. Deep Reinforcement learning with application to chemical data.
+- Deep Reinforcement learning with application to chemical data.
+- Pre-training LLMs for molecular generation